DawnbrandBots/emcee-tournament-bot/docs/usage-organiser.md

 **Caller permission level**: host for the tournament identified by _id_

 If the tournament is in progress and all scores for every round have been submitted, the tournament is marked as finished on Challonge.
+All round timers are stopped.
 An announcement is sent to all public channels, pinging all participants, and then the participant role for this tournament is deleted.

 ### Start top cut tournament
 ```